cmarikos/geo-precincts/README.md

 This creates `us_states.csv` with a column called **WKT** containing the geospatial boundaries for US States.

 ### Step 5: BigQuery Upload & Geometry Conversion
 Upload your `us_states.csv` to BigQuery.
+This is basically only useable as a workflow from BigQuery to Data Studio.
 Once loaded, you must convert the WKT string into a GEOGRAPHY type using a view.

 ##### Important note
 Your column containing Geospatial data must be named **"GEOMETRY"** for Looker Studio to accept it as Geospatial data.